-Elective surgeries are performed on Tuesday of every week, unless it is a holiday.
+Elective surgeries are performed on Tuesdays and Thursdays of every week, unless it is a holiday.
 Emergency surgeries are done every day of the week.

 It is best that your pet not have anything to eat after 10pm the night before surgery and nothing to eat the morning of surgery.
 Your pet can have a small amount of water the morning of surgery.